Montrose Morris: Career

 Morris opened his architectural office in 1883 in his early 20s.
 He advertised his services by designing and building his own residence on Hancock Street between Marcy and Tompkins Avenues in the Bedford Stuyvesant district, and then opened it to the public.
 One of the visitors was developer Louis F. Seitz, who later commissioned three apartment buildings from Morris.

 Morris’ apartment buildings are among the earliest built in Brooklyn.
 During the 19th century, single-family row houses were the residential homes of choice for the middle class.
 Apartments or “flathouses” were considered inferior and there was a distinct prejudice against them.
 Only toward the end of the century did it become socially acceptable for the middle class to live in an apartment house.
 The high-quality of the design and richness of materials Morris used were intended to attract middle-class families.

 Morris’ most productive years came in the two decades between 1885 and 1905.
 His most important works are located in all the most desirable Brooklyn neighborhoods: Brooklyn Heights, Fort Greene, Clinton Hill, Park Slope, and Bedford Stuyvesant.

 Death and legacy

 Morris died in his home from unstated causes on April 14, 1916, at age 55.

-Many of his buildings survive today.
-And through efforts of the communities around them, they have been preserved.
-While Morris doesn't have the largest body of work from that time, his stand out for their innovative use of massing, shapes, materials, ornament, design elements, loggias, balconies and the unique way he combined all these elements.
+Many of his buildings survive today and have been preserved through efforts of the communities around them.
+While Morris does not have the largest body of work, his buildings stand out for their innovative use of massing, shapes, materials, ornament, design elements, loggias, balconies and the unique way he combined all of these elements.